Strilanc/Strilanc.github.io/_posts/2017-03-13-low-circuit-width-benefits.md

 The above diagram shows the large number of "sweep tracks" available when using the ripple-carry adder.

 Now, to be fair, I don't know whether "borrowability" optimizations will end up mattering.
+And the QFT-adder isn't a particular great example, since it does have space available for borrowing.
-At the very least its benefits will vary from case to case.
+Clearly the benefits are going to vary from case to case.
 Still, if we're in a situation where ancilla are in high demand and our part of the circuit isn't the "long poll", then using low-width constructions might be a big win.

 # Locality